oopsmonk/documentation/getting-started/0.1/tutorials/get-started.md

 provider: 'https://nodes.devnet.iota.org:443'
 });

-// Call the `getNodeInfo()` method for information about the node and the Tangle iota.getNodeInfo()
+// Call the `getNodeInfo()` method for information about the IOTA node and the Tangle iota.getNodeInfo()
 // Convert the returned object to JSON to make the output more readable .then(info => console.log(JSON.stringify(info, null, 1)))